-I haven’t written an article in a while and thought it was about time to get back into it.
-I see a lot of people entering into the clothing game and I can usually tell by the type of person they are if they are going to succeed or fail.
+I hear from a lot of young entrepreneurs starting their clothing companies and I can usually tell by the type of person they are if they are going to succeed or fail.

-TEST EVERYTHING!
 No one wants to put up a ton of money to see find out if you will succeed or fail test everything.
 We live in a time where you can connect to people around the world through the internet.
 Go onto forums like mintees.com and see what people like.
-Ask your friends on twitter.
+Find your market and ask them questions.
 Try and stay away from family and friends and take everything with a grain of salt.
-When you print shirts don’t print 1,000 because it’s cheaper print 50 or less and see what sizes sell the best.
+When you print shirts don’t print 1,000 because it’s cheaper per shirt.
+Print the minimum and see what sizes sell the best.
 Use your money wisely and test everything so you can make better decisions in the future.

-Get others to help you with your company.
-Limit what you do to only the things you’re awesome at.
+Limit what you do to only the things you’re great at.
 If you’re a great designer but don’t know web design get someone to help.
 If you’re a marketing genius and have no clue about design get a designer to help you with some shirt designs.
-Your company will be stronger in the end.
+Your company will be a lot stronger in the end.